benchmarko/CPCBasicTS/README.md

 ### OUTs

 - *OUT &7Fxx,nn*: Select RAM bank in range &4000-&7FFF; &C0=default; &C4-&FF=additional banks
-- *WAIT &F5xx,1*: Wait for Frame Fly (same as *CALL &BD19*, *FRAME*)
+- *WAIT &F5xx,1*: Wait for Frame Fly (similar to *CALL &BD19* or *FRAME*)

-## Programming hints

-- CPCBasicTS is BASIC with "wrap factor".
-However, do not use busy waiting.
-Put in *FRAME* or *CALL &BD19* commands.
-  - An example on how to insert a delay of one second:
-  `t!=TIME+300:WHILE TIME<t!:CALL &BD19:WEND`
-  - There is a special feature when using the *INKEY$* function: If it returns no key more than once during a frame, a *FRAME* or *CALL &BD19* is implicitely called.
-    - An example on how to wait for 5 seconds or a keypress:
-    `t!=TIME+300*5:WHILE TIME<t!
-AND INKEY$="":WEND :?"Done."`
-    You may check that the CPU load stays low.
-    - This is not true for the *INKEY* function.
-Use *CALL &BD19* again.
-An example on how to wait 5 seconds or the SPACE key: `t!=TIME+300*5:WHILE TIME<t!
-AND INKEY(47)<0:CALL &BD19:WEND :?"Done."`
-- If there is *TRON* in the source code, the resulting JavaScript is compiled with trace information.
-This will provide source code positioning also for runtime errors.
-Even if you deactivate trace logging in basic with *TROFF*.
-Trace information can also be enabled with the URL parameter "trace=true".
-- Use *OPENIN* and *INPUT#9* to load data from a file in the current "directory" or from Browser local storage
-- If the program is complete (that means, no *MERGE* or *CHAIN MERGE* inside), line number destinations are checked for existence.
-For example, if the line number in *GOTO line* does not exist, the compilation fails.
-- The commands and functions are checked for number of arguments but not always for argument types.
-- There is some statically type checking which prevents a program from compiling, e.g. using a string where a number is espected: `ASC(0)` and the other way around: `chr$("A")`.
-If you want to run such a program, make sure you put an *ON ERROR GOTO x* with x>0 directly before the erroneous statement.

-## BASIC Features

-Did you know?

-- Comparison with equal in assignment, e.g. `a=0: t=(a=0): f=(a<>0): ?t;f` returns -1 and 0 for true and false
-- *ENV*: Special syntax with "=" to define hardware volume envelopes, e.g. `ENV num,=reg,period`.
-Same for *ENT*, e.g. `ENT num,=period,ti`
-- Mixed parentheses and brackets in arrays, e.g. `a(3]=6: ?a[3)` returns 6.
-- Instead of <= or >= you could also write =< or =>.
-During tokenization it is converted to the "standard" format.
-- When you use float parameters where integer parameters are expected the are automatically rounded.
-This works also for array indices, e.g.
-`a(3.2)=3:a(3.5)=4:?a(3.4);a(4.4)` returns 3 and 4.
-- Variables typed with DEFINT, DEFREAL or DEFSTR are aliases for those with type extension, e.g. `defint a: a=1: a%=2: ?a;a%` returns 2 and 2.
-- Tokenized BASIC contains a lot of spaces which can be squeezed out and visualized by colons and the end of the line: `a=&170:WHILE PEEK(a)<>0:e=a+PEEK(a):FOR i=a TO e-2:POKE a,PEEK(i):a=a+ABS(PEEK(i)<>&20):NEXT:FOR i=a TO e-2:POKE i,&01:NEXT:a=e:?:WEND` .
-This simple version expects lines not longer than 255 tokens and also modified strings and comments.
-Put it at the end of a program and run it.
-- *ELSE* as command...

 ## Debugging

-- Use the URL parameter *tron=true* to compile with BASIC line number trace.
+- Use the URL parameter *tron=true* to compile with trace functionality and print out the executed BASIC line numbers.
 The trace can be switched on and off in BASIC with *TRON* and *TROFF*.
-A side effect of "trace on" in CPCBasicTS is that the correct line number is reported in case of an error.
+When the trace functionality is activated, correct line numbers are reported in case of runtime errors.
-- For debugging in a desktop browser, you will usually use the Browser Development Tools (F12).
+- For debugging in a desktop browser, you typically use the Browser Development Tools (F12).
-- You can also use a *Console log* window which is usually hidden.
-You can activate it with the URL parameters *showConsole=true* and *debug=2*.
+- You can also use a *Console log* window, which is usually hidden.
+Enable it with the URL parameters *showConsole=true&debug=2*.
 Example:
  [CPCBasicTS Debug](https://benchmarko.github.io/CPCBasicTS/?showConsole=true&debug=2).
  This is especially useful on mobile devices.
-Clear its content manually, if needed.
+If necessary, delete the content manually.
-- There is also an experimental parameter *bench=n* to time the *parsing step* n times.
+- There is also an experimental parameter *bench=n* to time the "parsing step" n times.
   An example with a large BASIC program:
-[sultans2 parsing](https://benchmarko.github.io/CPCBasicTS/?bench=5&database=apps&example=games/sultan2) (Check the console in the browser developer tools).
+[sultans2 parsing](https://benchmarko.github.io/CPCBasicTS/?bench=5&database=apps&example=games/sultan2) (check the console output in the browser developer tools).

 ## URL parameters

+These URL parameters are also put in the URL when you press the *Reload* button and the setting is not the default.

 - bench=0 (only for debugging: number of parse bench loops)
 - debug=0 (debug level)
 - databaseDirs=examples (example base directories, comma separated)
-- database=examples
+- database=examples (selected database)
-- example=cpcbasic
+- example=cpcbasic (selected sample program)
 - exampleIndex=0index.js (example index file in every entry of exampleDirs)
-- input= (keyboard input when starting the app, use %0D for return)
+- input= (keyboard input when starting the app, use %0D as return charcter)
 - kbdLayout=alphanum (virtual keyboard layout: alphanum, alpha, num)
 - showInput=true
 - showInp2=false
-- showCpc=true
+- showCpc=true (show the CPC window)
 - showKbd=false
 - showKbdLayout=false
 - showOutput=false